 The application of Phono Spray I-905 improves the overall acoustic insulation of the constructive solution.
 This system is applied mainly to fill-in cavities and uninsulated air gaps between partition walls in buildings.

-With this product, we thermally isolate five times more than with other products, and acoustically we comply with the current CTE in its Basic Document of protection against noise, rehabilitating quickly and easily, without tearing down any of the sheets of the constructive solution.
+With this product, we thermally insulate five times more than with other products, and acoustically we comply with the current CTE in its Basic Document of protection against noise, rehabilitating quickly and easily, without tearing down any of the sheets of the constructive solution.

 Phono Spray I-905 system